Skip to main content

 I submitted my application materials some time ago, but my online application status is still listed as incomplete.
 What should I do?

 This does not necessarily mean that your documents have not been received.
 The application status is only marked as complete once the department of linguistics has manually confirmed that all materials have been processed in the department.
 This will not occur until at least a couple of weeks after the application deadline.
-Contact Jeffrey Lidz via email if you are concerned about receipt of your application materials.
+Contact Valentine Hacquard via email if you are concerned about receipt of your application materials.

 Do international students have access to the same financial aid possibilities as American students?